Azure/azure-quickstart-templates/dbx-cluster-centos/README.md

 * 2 x 2 x 128GB premium storage space

 ##Usage
-After successful dbX cluster deployment you can manage your cluster SQL database:
+After successful dbX cluster deployment you can manage your cluster SQL database via console or www (the passwords for all the default users are as provided in parameters on template deployment).

+<b> For www access please allow for secure certificate exception when asked.</b>

+###Cluster Management
+* via www please login as dbxdba using URL: https://&lt head node name&gt.&lt location&gt.cloudapp.azure.com:2400/xdadm
+* via console please login as 'azure-user' to control the cluster

+###Database Query
+* via www please login as dbxdba using URL: https://&lt head node name&gt.&lt location&gt.cloudapp.azure.com:2400/xdqry
-* via console as 'azure-user' to control the cluster or as 'dbxdba' to process SQL requests (password as provided in parameters on template deployment)
+* via console please login as 'dbxdba' to process SQL requests